Moving to Tucson, Arizona

 Tucson was founded as a military fort by the Spanish when Hugo O'Conor authorized the construction of Presidio San Agustín del Tucsón in 1775.
 It was included in the state of Sonora after Mexico gained independence from the Spanish Empire in 1821.
 The United States acquired a 29,670 square miles (76,840 km2) region of present-day southern Arizona and southwestern New Mexico from Mexico under the Gadsden Purchase in 1853.
 Tucson served as the capital of the Arizona Territory from 1867 to 1877.
 Tucson was Arizona's largest city by population during the territorial period and early statehood, until it was surpassed by Phoenix by 1920.
 Nevertheless, its population growth remained strong during the late 20th century.
 Tucson was the first American city to be designated a "City of Gastronomy" by UNESCO in 2015.

-The Spanish name of the city, Tucsón (Spanish pronunciation: [tuɣˈson]), is derived from the O'odham Cuk Ṣon (Uto-Aztecan pronunciation: [tʃʊk ʂɔːn]).
+The Spanish name of the city, Tucsón (Spanish pronunciation: [tuɣˈson]), is derived from the O'odham Cuk Ṣon (O'odham pronunciation: [tʃʊk ʂɔːn]).
 Cuk is a stative verb meaning "(be) black, (be) dark". Ṣon is (in this usage) a noun referring to the base or foundation of something.
-The name is commonly translated into English as "(at the) base of the black [hill]", a reference to a basalt-covered hill now known as Sentinel Peak.
+The name is commonly translated into English as "the base [of the hill] is black", a reference to a basalt-covered hill now known as Sentinel Peak.
 Tucson is sometimes referred to as the Old Pueblo and Optics Valley, the latter referring to its optical science and telescopes known worldwide.

 Gender